NOT UNDER THE LAW BUT UNDER GRACE

 But then He wrote again.

-And again he stooped down, and wrote on the ground.
+And again He stooped down and wrote on the ground.
 (John 8:8)

 The new covenant also is the writing of the finger of God—this time on the heart of man.
 The Lord wrote once on Sinai.
 The Lord has written again.